 3. Articles and extracts for the property perspectives component of the course are avialble online via Myuni.

 4. Law of Property Act 1936 (SA).
 The current version of this legislation can be found online at: http://www.legislation.sa.gov.au/LZ/C/A/LAW%20OF%20PROPERTY%20ACT%201936.aspx

 5. Real Property Act 1886 (SA).
 The current version of this legislation can be found online at: http://www.legislation.sa.gov.au/LZ/C/A/REAL%20PROPERTY%20ACT%201886.aspx

 6. In Property Law students are required to use their research skills to find case law.
 All cases can be found in hardcopy or online via the law library: http://www.law.adelaide.edu.au/library/research/.
 To find cases students will also need to familiarise themselves with legal abbreviations.
 A guide to legal abbreviations can be found at http://guides.lib.monash.edu/legal-abbreviations/.

-BJ Edgeworth,CJ Rossiter, MA Stone, PA O’Conner, Sackville & Neave Australian Property Law,8th ed.2008, Lexis Nexis, Butterworths
+BJ Edgeworth,CJ Rossiter, MA Stone, PA O’Conner, Sackville & Neave Australian Property Law,9th ed.2013 Lexis Nexis, Butterworths

-Eileen Webb & Margaret Stephenson, Land Law, 2009, Lexis Nexis Butterworths
+Eileen Webb & Margaret Stephenson, Land Law, 24th ed 2015, Lexis Nexis Butterworths

-Online LearningWith the exception of the Casebook and Textbook, all course materials will be available on MyUni or on university law databases (cases required).
+Online LearningWith the exception of any books mentioned, all course materials will be available on MyUni or on university law databases (cases required).

 Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.